Ida B. Wells Homes: Problems

-Like many other Chicago housing projects, the Wells homes were plagued by problems such as neglect by the housing authority, gang violence, shootings, drug abuse, and drug dealing.
+By the 1980s, the Wells homes were plagued by problems such as neglect by the housing authority, gang violence, shootings, drug abuse, and drug dealing.
 The Black P. Stones gang in particular asserted authority over the area and residents of the Ida B. Wells Homes; Eugene Hairston, co-founder of the gang, was shot dead at his home there in September, 1988.
 One mother-and-son cocaine ring in the project reputedly had customers standing in line "50 at a time, 'like at a Popsicle stand on a hot day'".
 The 30-minute audio documentary Ghetto Life 101, released in 1993, was made by two teenagers from the project, LeAlan Jones and Lloyd Newman.
 Their second audio documentary, Remorse: The 14 Stories of Eric Morse, which won a Peabody Award, deals with the murder of 5-year-old Eric Morse in the project on October 13, 1994; he was pushed from the window of a vacant 14th-floor apartment by two older boys (aged 10 and 11) after he refused to steal candy for them.
 The project was also the location for Frederick Wiseman's 1997 documentary Public Housing.